6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 After completing this reading, you should be able to

-• Identify and discuss new approaches to including excluded ancestors from the 19th century.
+- Identify and discuss new efforts to include excluded ancestors who worked during the 19th century.

 Introduction: A GENERATION OF MATERIALISTS